MPins/lightning-nodenamer/README.md

 # Feature Bits Fingerprint File

-Additionaly the file nodenamer-unknown-fingerprints.txt is generated.
+Additionaly the file nodenamer-unknown-fingerprints.txt is generated at the same dirextory of the json graph file.
 It contains the unknown fingerprints and the reason to generate it is helping to identify new fingerprints during the use of nodenamer.